The Order of Adjectives

 Age

-With that in mind, consider this example:
+With that in mind, consider the following example:

 The big old ugly pick-up truck puttered along the road.